-- 7.1 No formal pre-application discussions or community consultation have taken place.
-Advice has been provided to the applicant by officers. - 7.2 Full details of the applicant's engagement and consultation exercises conducted is discussed within Section 6.0 the supporting Planning Statement.
+7.1 No formal pre-application discussions or community consultation have taken place.
+Advice has been provided to the applicant by officers.

 8. SUMMARY OF STATUTORY CONSULTEE RESPONSES

 - 8.1 None - 9.
 CONSULTEE RESPONSES - 9.1 Updated Comments UDC Housing Enabling Officer Objection. - 9.1.1 This proposal raises concerns and I therefore object to the application for the following reasons: - - 1.
 Total segregation of the affordable housing from the market housing in a single cluster of 28 properties. - 2.
 On site delivery of the affordable homes directly by the developer is expected and is the norm for a site totalling 118 properties and there is no valid reason to make an exception in this case. - 3.
 The mix of the proposed 28 affordable homes upon the land for transfer to a Registered Provider does not correspond with the identified affordable housing need in the SHMA 2017.